Mikoyan-Gurevich MiG-21: India

-India was the largest operator of MiG-21s.
 In 1961, the Indian Air Force (IAF) opted to purchase the MiG-21 over several other Western competitors.
 As part of the deal, the Soviet Union offered India full transfer of technology and rights for local assembly.
-Initially the first batch of Eight pilots trained on Mig-15s and Mig-17s at the Lugvoya Air base in Kazakhstan SSR to familiarise themselves with the Russian aircraft models and procedures from late October 1962 to early January 1963 before transitioning to the Mig-21, which helped form the No.28 Squadron IAF "First Supersonics".
-In 1963, the MiG-21 became the first supersonic fighter jet to enter service with the IAF.
+A first batch of eight pilots trained on MiG-15s and MiG-17s at the Lugovaya Air base to familiarise themselves with the Russian aircraft models and procedures from late October 1962 to early January 1963, before transitioning to the MiG-21s, which later formed the No. 28 Squadron of the IAF.
+In 1963, the MiG-21 became the first supersonic fighter aircraft to enter service with the IAF.

-Due to limited induction numbers and lack of pilot training, the IAF MiG-21 played a limited role in the Indo-Pakistani War of 1965.
+Due to limited numbers and lack of training, the IAF MiG-21s played a limited role during the Indo-Pakistani War of 1965.
 However, the IAF gained valuable experience while operating the MiG-21 for defensive sorties during the war.
-The positive feedback from IAF pilots during the 1965 war prompted India to place more orders for the fighter jet and also invest heavily in building the MiG-21's maintenance infrastructure and pilot training programs.
+The positive feedback from the IAF pilots prompted India to place more orders for the fighter jet and invest in building the MiG-21's maintenance infrastructure and pilot training programs.
 Since 1963, India inducted more than 1,200 MiG-21s into its air force.
-As of 2024, around 40 MiG-21s are known to be in operation with the IAF.
-At its peak, IAF operated 400 MiG-21s in 19 squadrons.
+At its peak, the IAF operated 400 MiG-21s across 19 squadrons.
+The expansion of the MiG-21 fleet helped India develop a military partnership with Soviet Union, to counter Chinese and Pakistani threats.

-On 11 December 2013, India's second-generation supersonic jet fighter, MiG-21FL was decommissioned after being in service for 50 years.